Energinet-DataHub/geh-core/source/Databricks/documents/documentation.md

 }
 ```

 A query can then be sent to Databricks SQL Warehouse with the `DatabricksSqlWarehouseQueryExecutor.ExecuteStatementAsync` method.
-It is possible to set the Streaming format, if no format is set, then ApacheArrow is used.
+It is possible to set the streaming format.
+If no format is set, then ApacheArrow is used.
 The methods returns a dynamic object for each record that is read from Databricks SQL Warehouse.

 ```c#
 var query = new QueryPersons(name: "Sheldon Cooper", date: new DateTime(1980, 2, 26));